 Attribute Exploratory Developing Established Model 2.2.1 Mindset Students are driven by grades and external motivators, rather than by innovation and risk-taking as an opportunity for personal/academic growth.
-Students are learning strategies and protocols for growth mindset, but it's not yet tied to STEM or internalized. together to celebrate diverse thinking, view both conflict and failure as opportunities for growth, and utilize the iterative process as a means for creativity and risk-taking.
+Students are learning strategies and protocols for growth mindset, but it's not yet tied to STEM or internalized.
+Students and teachers work together to celebrate diverse thinking, view both conflict and failure as opportunities for growth, and utilize the iterative process as a means for creativity and risk-taking.
 Students have internalized and taken ownership of celebrating diverse thinking, viewing both conflict and failure as opportunities for growth, and utilizing the iterative process as a means for creativity and risk-taking.
-0 points 1 point - 2.2.2 Focus on Process Over Product Students receive final grades and scores on their work, but do not regularly receive meaningful feedback from teachers.
+0 points 1 point 3 points 5 points 2.2.2 Focus on Process Over Product Students receive final grades and scores on their work, but do not regularly receive meaningful feedback from teachers.
 Students do not have opportunities to revise or iterate their work based on feedback.
-Students receive and reflect on meaningful feedback from teachers or peers, but don't typically integrate reflections and feedback into new iterations of thinking or work.
-Students integrate self- reflection, new learning, and feedback from teachers, peers and guests into multiple iterations of their work.
-Students integrate self- reflection, new learning, and feedback from teachers, peers and guests into multiple iterations of their work during sustained inquiry and can articulate the evolution of their thinking.
-0 points 1 point 3 points 5 points 2.2.3 Application Awareness Students are not able to explain what they are learning or doing.
-Students can articulate what they are learning or doing.
-Students can articulate what they are learning and the context to which they are applying their learning.
-Students can articulate what they are learning, how they are applying their learning, and why it's important to their future or the community.
-0 points 1 point 2 points 3 points
+0 points Students receive and reflect on meaningful feedback from teachers or peers, but don't typically integrate reflections and feedback into new iterations of thinking or work.
+1 point Students integrate self- reflection, new learning, and feedback from teachers, peers and guests into multiple iterations of their work.
+3 points Students integrate self- reflection, new learning, and feedback from teachers, peers and guests into multiple iterations of their work during sustained inquiry and can articulate the evolution of their thinking.
+5 points 2.2.3 Students are not able to Students can articulate Students can articulate Students can articulate Application Awareness explain what they are learning or doing. what they are learning or doing. what they are learning and the context to which they are applying their learning. what they are learning, how they are applying their learning, and why it's important to their future or the community. u points 1 point 2 points 3 points